haydenphancs/find-the-best-product/README.md

 ## Features

 - Automated price comparison across multiple platforms
-- Searching a product
+- Searching for a product
-- Supports searching on Amazon, Walmart, Ebay (and more)
+- Supports searching on Amazon, Walmart, eBay (and more)

 ## License